vincent-prz/monad_comprehension.py/README.md

 # References

-This idea of monad comprehension is very similar to [Haskell's do notation](https://en.wikibooks.org/wiki/Haskell/do_notation).
-This is also inspired by this [blog post](http://blog.sigfpe.com/2012/03/overloading-python-list-comprehension.html).
+This is inspired by this [blog post](http://blog.sigfpe.com/2012/03/overloading-python-list-comprehension.html).
+Also, this idea of monad comprehension is very similar to [Haskell's do notation](https://en.wikibooks.org/wiki/Haskell/do_notation).